Sophie-Williams/bottomless-block-barrage/README.md

 ## Credits
 Panel Graphics are based off http://thewolfbunny.deviantart.com/art/Pokemon-Puzzle-Challenge-Panels-TA-Style-510289235 by TheWolfBunny
-Text is generated from http://mifki.com/df/fontgen.html
+Text is generated from http://www.codehead.co.uk/cbfg/, and using flarn2006's SF2DBmpFont library to render it.